elix/elix/elements/docs/Modes.md

 if a given UI element has multiple modes that present substantially different elements.

 This component doesn't provide any UI for changing which mode is shown.
+A common pattern in which buttons select the mode are tabs, a pattern implemented by the [Tabs](Tabs.md) component.

   **Kind**: global class
 **Extends:** <code>HTMLElement</code>